smangham/fair-research-software/episodes/03-tools-practices.md

 - [Python IDEs and Code Editors (Guide) - Real Python][real-python-ides]
 - [The Zenodo data repository][zenodo-org]
 - [The Fair Cookbook - Depositing to generic repositories - Zenodo use case][fair-cookbook-zenodo]
+- [The Turing Way "Handbook to reproducible, ethical and collaborative research"][ttw-handbook]

 Also check the [full reference set](learners/reference.md#litref) for the course.